amuzetnoM/syndicate/docs/virtual_machine/ODYSSEY.md

-# System Specifications & Technical Documentation
+# Technical Documentation

+This is a comprehensive technical overview of the Odyssey virtual machine, including hardware specs, OS details, Docker configuration, and system health.

 ## **1. System Overview**